By nearly any measure, it was the largest and most complex international field experiment ever conducted in meteorology up to the mid-1970s. More »

 As the next generation of weather satellites will bring in unprecedented amounts of data, finding ways to make the most out of the data and getting that information into forecasters’ hands is a key challenge.
-The question becomes, how do you reach those who need the information and then how do you teach them?
 More »

 Kay Emerson, one of the first patients treated successfully for the PKU disorder in the United States, talks about researcher Dr. Harry Waisman.
 Waisman championed mandatory screening and treatment of the condition of Phenylketonuria, saving thousands from developmental disability.
 More »